usernamenumber/sysadmisc/README.md

 sysadmisc
 =========

-Miscellaneous sysadmin-y scripts and whatnot
+Miscellaneous sysadmin-y scripts and whatnot.
+See comments at the top of each script for descriptions.